 Norman Lebrecht’s first novel The Song of Names won a Whitbread Award in 2003 and is presently being cast as a major feature film.
 His second novel, The Game of Opposites,was published in the US by Pantheon Books.
 A third is in preparation.

-Slipped Disc, Norman Lebrecht’s blog, has become the world’s most-read cultural news and views site in English, drawing more than 800,000 readers every month.
+Slipped Disc, Norman Lebrecht’s blog, has become the world’s most-read cultural news and views site in English, drawing well over one million readers every month.